kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 In his own mind, the idea of the rotating magnetic fields, one chasing the other, that formed the basis of the induction motor and the AC generator, was the greatest secret that he had plucked from Nature.
 Ever since he first saw the DC motor with its commutator and sparking, he had resolved to invent a motor that did away with those features.
-After six years of protracted thought and indefatigable effort, he had at last succeeded, but he paid a price by suffering from a ``nervous breakdown'' soon thereafter.
+After six years of protracted thought and indefatigable effort, he had at last succeeded, but he paid a price by suffering from a "nervous breakdown" soon thereafter.

 \subsection{Archimedes, the eureka moment, and incubation}

 There are two well-known instances of scientific discoveries that occurred as flashes of insight after protracted mental effort at problem solving, not unlike Tesla's vision of the rotating magnetic fields.
 The first is that of Archimedes as he was in his bath.
 When he saw the water overflow as he sank into the bath, he spontaneously saw the solution to his problem.
 Oblivious to his nakedness, he ran unclad along the streets of Syracuse, proclaiming ``Eureka!''
 (I have found it!).
 Such nodal points of scientific discovery may be called
 \emph{eureka moments}.

 Tesla's eureka moment regarding the induction motor, and conversely AC power generation, occurred during an evening walk with his friend, as we have already seen.
 Such insights are often the result of sustained thinking on a topic, with a subsequent relaxation, as in Archimedes's bath or Tesla's walk, when unheralded, ``the penny drops'' and the solution is revealed, apparently without any immediate conscious effort on the part of the scientist.
 The mathematician Jules Henri Poincar\'{e} believed that after prolonged thinking on a problem, there is a period of \emph{incubation} or unconscious thought, after which the solution would pop up spontaneously, and seemingly without conscious